Part B: Non-Academic Discipline Procedure

 1.2.4 Considering any evidence and/or mitigation submitted by you and others being investigated.

-Guidance: Sports clubs fall under the joint remit of the SU Code of Conduct (as they are constituted by the SU and comprise members of the SU) and these procedures (as they comprise students bound by the General Regulations for Students and using University facilities).
+Guidance: Sports clubs fall under the joint remit of the SU Code of Conduct (as they are constituted by the SU and comprise members of the SU) and these procedures (as teams comprise students bound by the General Regulations for Students and using University facilities).
 The SU and the Student Sport Operations Manager should seek to agree a protocol for dealing with such cases which reflects their shared interests in good student conduct and fair processes.

-2. Role of the Head of Accommodation Services in relation to aAlleged breaches of a licence to occupy or tenancy agreement and/or General Regulation
+2. Role of the Head of Accommodation Services in relation to alleged breaches of a licence to occupy or tenancy agreement and/or General Regulation

-2.1 Where a student is alleged to have breached a tenancy agreement or licence to occupy university accommodation, the Head of Accommodation Services will decide whether there has, on the balance of probabilities, been a breach of the terms and conditions of a licence to reside or an assured shorthold tenancy agreement in University Residences and:
+2.1.3 following an investigation, decide that there has, on the balance of probabilities, been a breach of the terms and conditions of a licence to reside or an assured shorthold tenancy agreement in University Residences which has:

 2.3.
-In all cases, the Student Accommodation Manager can recommend that you seek pastoral support from a nother member of staff within Student Services.
+In all cases, the Student Accommodation Manager can recommend that you seek pastoral support from another member of staff within Student Services.

 2.4.
 In any case in which the Head of Accommodation Services believes that you may be unfit for study, they may refer the matter to the Head of Wellbeing who can consider whether to recommend to your School that the Student Academic Engagement procedure be started.
 This step does not preclude the Head of Accommodation Services from imposing a penalty or penalties where a breach has been found proven, but any such penalty must be carefully considered in light of the concerns about your wellbeing.